-The Moose farm is a 1400 acre row crop operation with soybeans and corn.
+The Moose farm is a 1400-acre row crop operation with soybeans and corn.
 Dave started farming with his father in 1976.
 He first got into cover crops in 2011.
-Dave has been no-till on his farm since 1985 but added cover crops as a way to provide additional organic matter into the soil that he wasn’t seeing from no-till alone.
-His cover crops include cereal rye and crimson clover, with occasion rapeseed and tillage radishes if the season allows.
+Dave has been no-till on his farm since 1985 but added cover crops to provide additional organic matter into the soil that he wasn’t seeing from no-till alone.
+His cover crops include cereal rye and crimson clover, with occasional rapeseed and tillage radishes if the season allows.

 “Just as with no-till, we had some bumps with cover crops early on,” he said.
 “But I am committed to cover crops.
 I want to see how this is going to work long term.”

-Even with these early positive effects of cover crops, Dave knows that it will take more substantive proof to get others on board.
+Dave knows that it will take more substantive proof to get others on board.
 He joined the Soil Health Partnership in 2014 because he wanted definitive research to lay out the benefits of cover crops.
-And he wants to fully understand the downsides as well so everyone knows the reality.
+And he wants to fully understand the downsides as well, so everyone knows the reality.

 “It’s very important what we do with our land,” Dave said.
 “I think there’s going to be more rules and regulations headed our way, and they will target how our practices impact the watershed.
 We need to get ahead of these regulations and show what we can do.”